dive-into-machine-learning/dive-into-machine-learning/README.md

 It's helpful if you decide on a pet project to play around with, as you go, so you have a way to apply your knowledge.
 You could use one of these [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets).
 And remember, IPython Notebook is your friend.

 Also, the book _[Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/)_ comes up frequently, but is usually referred to as a "reference" not an introduction.
-It's free, so download or bookmark it!
+(Here's some [context for this recommendation](https://www.quora.com/How-do-I-learn-machine-learning-1/answer/Xavier-Amatriain).)
+This book is free, so download or bookmark it!

 ## Other courses